wix-incubator/detox-applitools-testing/README.md

 ```

 ## testScreenshot
-By default testScreenshot cuts off 44 pixels from the screenshot to hide the clock.
+By default testScreenshot cuts off top bar of the screenshot to hide the clock.
 You can disable it by using: `testScreenshot('TEST_ID', {ignoredTopHeight: 0})`

 ## 🤝 Contributing
 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/wix/detox-applitools-testing/issues).